awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

   </LifecycleConfiguration>
   ```

 By setting the `ExpiredObjectDeleteMarker` element to true in the `Expiration` action, you direct Amazon S3 to remove expired object delete markers\.
-Amazon S3 removes an expired object delete marker no sooner than 48 hours after the object expired\.

 **Note**
 When specifying the `ExpiredObjectDeleteMarker` lifecycle action, the rule cannot specify a tag\-based filter\.